LorenzoMarc/atai-lab/ReadMe.txt

 - run maze_generator.py (you can change settings in main)
 - run dijkstra.py

-The results can be seen graphically in the folders that have been generated
+The results can be seen graphically in the folders that have been generated.

+# Simple Q-learn approach
+Requirments for the Simple q-learning approach:
+ - gym
+ - numpy

+To generate the and solve the problem for a 5x5 maze, open the directory "QLearn" and execute "python main.py".
+This will train the Q-tables and do the tests.
+A csv file is created with the data outputted from the programm.
+This csv file is used as input for the "experiments.py" script that analyze the data.